 When to see a doctor

 A minor wrist sprain may get better with home care.
-But if pain and swelling persist for more than 24 hours, you may have a more severe injury, like a fracture.
+But if pain and wrist swelling persist for more than 24 hours, you may have a more severe injury, like a fracture.
 In this case, you should schedule an appointment with your doctor.
-At your visit, it is important to provide the details of your injury, the sports you play, and if you have had previous injuries to your wrist.
+At your visit, it is essential to provide the details of your injury, the sports you play, and if you have had previous hand trauma.
 This information will help your doctor make a diagnosis.

-Your doctor will conduct a physical examination of your wrist, hand, and forearm, looking for signs of swelling and tenderness.
-X-rays may be ordered to help evaluate the extent of your injury and see if you have broken any bones.
+Your doctor will physically examine your wrist, hand, and forearm, looking for signs of wrist swelling and tenderness.
+X-rays may be ordered to help evaluate the extent of your wrist ligament injury and see if you have broken any bones.

 Non-operative treatment

-• Applying ice to reduce swelling and pain
+- Applying ice to reduce wrist swelling and pain

-• Stretching and strengthening exercises after the sprain has healed
+- Stretching and strengthening exercises after the wrist ligament injury have healed

 Try these exercises to help address your condition: